 - Wilson’s Sandwich Shop was opened in 1936 by H. F. Wilson of Lima.

-- In March of 2017 Findlay was named Top Micropolitan by Site Selection Magazine for the third consecutive year
+- In March of 2020 Findlay was named Top Micropolitan by Site Selection Magazine for the sixth consecutive year

 For more information about business development and the business community in Findlay and Hancock County contact the Findlay • Hancock County Economic Development team and the Findlay • Hancock County Chamber of Commerce.